-If your child is absent, please telephone the school on the first day of absence and send a note of explanation when they return so that the absence is not recorded as "unauthorised."
-You can also email the absence to whadmin@pegasusacademytrust.org if your child attends the Brigstock site.
-If we do not receive a telephone call or message on the first day of absence we will telephone you to ask why your child is not in school.
-If we are unable to contact you, we notify our Education Welfare Officer.
+If your child is absent, please telephone the school on the first day of absence so that the absence is not recorded as "unauthorised."
+You can also email the absence to whadmin@pegasusacademytrust.org if your child attends the main site or brigadmin@pegasusacademytrust.org if your child attends the Brigstock site.
+If we do not receive a telephone call or message on the first day of absence, we will telephone you to ask why your child is not in school.
+If we are unable to contact you, we notify our Admissions and Attendance Officer.